Welcome to Circle R Ranch Summer Camp!

 Circle R takes great pride in our home cooked, nutritious meals and snacks.
 We are constantly striving to find the right balance between healthy foods that children like to eat and that are nutritionally appropriate.
 We serve lots of fresh vegetables and fruit, and milk, water and juice are available at all times.

 All staff and campers are required to wear a helmet while participating in our horseback riding program.
 American Society of Testing and Materials-Safety Equipment Institute (ASTM-SEI) approved helmets are mandatory for all riders under 18 years of age for horseback riding (Ontario Bill 12) at all riding establishments.
-You may choose to send your own properly fitted and ASTM-SEI approved riding helmet with your camper, however Circle R does provide ASTM-SEI approved riding helmets for all campers and staff.
+You may choose to send your own properly fitted and ASTM-SEI approved riding helmet with your child, however Circle R does provide ASTM-SEI approved riding helmets for all campers and staff.
 Please note that bicycle helmets are NOT approved for horseback riding.

 All riders need to wear long pants, to protect their legs and boots or shoes with a 1.5 cm. heel.
 Rubber boots are great to pack for use as riding boots and work well for rainy weather as the corral area can get muddy.